campbellmarianna/CS-1.3-Core-Data-Structures/notes/lesson5.md

 Abstract Data Types (API)
 - List (ordered sequence) (were going to add rules to the list)
     - add, remove, replace
-    - Stack (beffy line, plates)
+    - Stack (buffee line, plates)
         - stack of plates
         - can only take a plate off the top
         - push - add an object to top
         - pop - remove and return the object